Skip to content

 PaaS to Local Migration

-Use this workflow when the real issue lives in Liferay Cloud and a clean local setup is not enough.
+Use this workflow when the real issue lives in Liferay Cloud (LCP) and a clean local setup is not enough.

-1. download the database backup from Liferay Cloud
+1. download the database backup from LCP

 2. import it locally